Naal (film): Plot

 After the calf's death, the cow refuses to let anyone near her, so Father asks a man to stuff the calf to encourage the cow to keep giving milk.
-A few days pass and he decides to go to the city with the grandmother to get medical advice and see his brothers.
-Chaitanya again wishes to go with them, but mother says he would be in his father's way and he cannot go.
+A few days pass and he decides to go to the city with his grandmother to get medical advice and see his brothers.
+Chaitanya again wishes to go with them, but his mother says he would be in his father's way and he cannot go.
 Chaitanya gets around this by telling his grandmother he wants to go with her, which she happily accepts.
 Father hires a man and his cart to take the three of them to the city.
 Grandmother is not able to walk without support, so she lies down in the cart.
 Chaitanya is impatient to get going.
 They cross the fields, cross a river and ride on to a bus stop where the bus is waiting.

 When they reach the bus stop, Chaitanya leaps into the road and runs ahead.
 However, his father discovers that the grandmother has died.
 The cart-man advices that they return home.
 The bus leaves.
-Chaitanya is upset that they did not catch the bus, not realizing what has happened to grandmother.
+Chaitanya is upset that they did not catch the bus, not realizing what has happened to their grandmother.

 A funeral is arranged.
 Chaitanya is excited because his grandmother's sister will be arriving from the city with Parvati.
 His mother gives him a tray of tea to pass around relatives, so he carries it around, hoping to find Parvati.
 When he finds her, he tries to get her attention, but Parvati does not make eye contact with him, let alone talk to him, perhaps out of respect for Chaitanya's mother.
 When the relatives leave, he chases Parvati's cart to return an umbrella, but Parvati still does not address him directly.
 When he calls out to her, Parvati has tears in her eyes but does not turn back.
 Chaitanya is sad as she never speaks to him or acknowledges him as her son.

 The stuffed calf is brought to the house and father sets it up by the cow, who now lets others to come close enough to milk her.
 Mother gives Chaitanya a beaker of milk.
 He looks at the calf and realizes that the mother who raised him is the mother that matters, whether real or adopted, and drinks the milk feeling happy at last.
 Mother gently wipes some milk from his lips.
 He looks at her and calls her 'Aai' (Mum), the first time in months.
 This makes her happy and they both smile at each other.